GeorgeLez/Vue.js-Vuetify-Vuex-demo/README.md

 ## Description
 This is a demo project to showcase my Vue.js skills, working with Vuetify and Vuex.

+Here is a link to the live version - https://vuetify-host.web.app/

 ## Project setup

 ```